secretsciencelab/secretcampfire/README.md

 An immortal self-hosted microblogging network built using 100% free services to replace tumblr.

 ## Instance handshake requirements
-All secretblogr instances must implement the following endpoints:
+To play in the secretblogr network, your instance must implement the following endpoints:
   - `/feed`
     - feed JSON schema:
       ```